School of Bias

 Overview

-School of Bias is an educational platform for behavioural science.
-The core idea was to create a platform that teaches Behavioural Science in an engaging and interesting way, while being grounded in the latest research.
+School of Bias is an educational platform built to teach behavioural science in an engaging way while staying grounded in the latest research.

 The platform covers courses across domains where behavioural science operates most visibly, including health, finance, gambling, altruism, and consumerism.
 Each course is broken into structured lessons, with quizzes that must be passed before the next lesson unlocks.